 Team Crawford will help provide financial assistance to pay for uniforms, team and individual equipment, tournament fees, transportation, pre-game meals, and tutorials.
 We will also support teams and athletes by organizing events for alumni to attend games, matches, and meets.

-Further, with Crawford High School’s large population of students from all over the world, the Foundation will be offering clinics to introduce students to the 12 CIF Sports offered at Crawford High.
+Further, with Crawford High School’s large population of students from all over the world, the Foundation will be offering Clinics and Summer Camps to introduce students to the 12 CIF Sports offered at Crawford High.

 Team Crawford Athletic Foundation is involved in creating a school wide concept called Team Crawford.